New Coke: Company dissatisfaction

-Reversal
+Reversal and return

-On the afternoon of July 11, 1985, Coca-Cola executives announced the return of the original formula, 79 days after New Coke's introduction.
-ABC News' Peter Jennings interrupted General Hospital with a special bulletin to share the news with viewers.
+On July 11, 1985, Coca-Cola executives held a press conference and announced the return of the original Coca-Cola formula, 79 days after New Coke's introduction.
+Peter Jennings of ABC News interrupted General Hospital with a special bulletin to share the news with viewers.
 On the floor of the U.S. Senate, David Pryor called the reintroduction "a meaningful moment in U.S. history".
 The company hotline received 31,600 calls in the two days after the announcement.

-The new product continued to be marketed and sold as Coke (until 1992, when it was renamed Coke II) while the original formula was named Coca-Cola Classic, and for a short time it was referred to by the public as Old Coke.
+The new product continued to be marketed and sold as "Coke" (until 1990, when it was renamed "Coke II") while the original formula was named "Coca-Cola Classic", and for a short time it was referred to by the public as Old Coke.
 Some who tasted the reintroduced formula were not convinced that the first batches really were the same formula that had supposedly been retired that spring.
-This was true for a few regions, because Coca-Cola Classic differed from the original formula in that all bottlers who had not already done so were using high fructose corn syrup (HFCS) instead of cane sugar to sweeten the drink, though most had by this time.
+This was true for a few regions, because Coca-Cola Classic differed from the original formula in that all bottlers who had not already done so were using HFCS instead of cane sugar to sweeten the drink, though most had by this time.

 "There is a twist to this story which will please every humanist and will probably keep Harvard professors puzzled for years," said Keough at a press conference.
 "The simple fact is that all the time and money and skill poured into consumer research on the new Coca-Cola could not measure or reveal the deep and abiding emotional attachment to original Coca-Cola felt by so many people."

-Gay Mullins, founder of the organization Old Cola Drinkers of America (which had lobbied Coca-Cola to either reintroduce the old formula or sell it to someone else), was given the first case of Coca-Cola Classic.
+Mullins was given the first case of Coca-Cola Classic.
 Later he complained that the drink now made him sick, which he blamed on the drink's use of HFCS; he also claimed that HFCS had dulled his taste buds, accounting for his preference for New Coke in taste tests.